Iliaromanov/Golang-Blockchain/README.md

 # Blockchain
-Simple Blockchain implementation in Go
+Simple Blockchain ledger implementation in Go.

+This is a token based ledger and I have decided to name the tokens BLT (Blockchain Ledger Tokens) because it sounds cool.

 <!--Hidden Notes:
     * Event-based architecture: production, consumtion, reaction to events (eg. transaction is event, update state is reaction)